ralibi/vue-multiple-select-helper/README.md

 Vue.use(VueMultipleSelectHelper)
 ```

-Using wrapper in a component
+Using `multiple-select-helper` wrapped in a component
 ```js
 Vue.component('cmyk-select-demo', {
   template: `